 You can’t get nothing done without concentration.
 Knowing what to focus on is also essential and the more you act, the more you will understand and things will become second nature to you because you are familiar with the process of acting in film, tv or theatre and you will therefore be able to fix your attention on certain elements quicker and more accurately.
 Each project will be different but certain principles will always remain.
 When you watch Gordon Ramsay, he is completely aware of all the different aspects of a restaurants function, simultaneously.
 He is aware of the front and back end of the restaurant at the same time.
 This takes enormous concentration as well as special focus on the right things.

+One of the best actor life lessons is discipline.
 You need to be willing to commit and give all of yourself for your career goals and actor craft.
 Gordon Ramsay spends virtually day/night working his tail off with his restaurants to give the best customer service experience he has in him to provide with his team.
 It takes a load of discipline to stay in there and demand that kind of attention.
 With consistency discipline gets easier but you have to ground yourself.

 When you love what you do, you are willing to go through the necessary pain involved.
 The ups and downs that come with an acting career.
 No matter how many awards you’ve won or how many projects you have not done, you will still go through some tough times.
-Passion is what keeps the light on and pushes you past your mental road blocks and whatever other road blocks you may encounter.
-Passion is part of your gift because when you have something deep inside of you that breathes fire, it will never get put out and it will never leave your side.
+Passion is what keeps the light on and pushes you past your mental road blocks and whatever other rood blocks you may encounter.
+It is part of your gift because when you have something deep inside of you that breathes fire, it will never get put out and it will never leave your side.
 Passion goes past rational thinking in a good sense because it helps you stay the course whatever your personal goals may be.
 Gordon Ramsay certainly didn’t have an easy background to get where he is today.
 Passion carried him forward.